 Our business is impacted by commodity prices and volumes.
-We mitigate commodity prices on an overall Partnership basis by growing our fee based assets and through a hedging program on volumes of throughput and sales of natural gas, NGLs and condensate.
+We mitigate a portion of commodity price risk on an overall Partnership basis by growing our fee based assets and through a hedging program on volumes of throughput and sales of natural gas, NGLs and condensate.
 Various factors impact both commodity prices and volumes, and as indicated in Item 3.
 "Quantitative and Qualitative Disclosures about Market Risk," we have sensitivities to certain cash and non-cash changes in commodity prices.
 If commodity prices remain weak for a sustained period, our natural gas throughput and NGL volumes may be impacted, particularly as producers are curtailing or redirecting drilling.
 Drilling activity levels vary by geographic area, but in general, we have observed widespread decreases in drilling activity with lower commodity prices.
-The number of active oil and gas drilling rigs in the United States has significantly decreased, from 698 on December 31, 2015 to 450 on April 1, 2016 (Source: Baker Hughes).
+The number of active oil and gas drilling rigs in the United States has significantly decreased, from 698 on December 31, 2015 to 430 on July 1, 2016 (Source: Baker Hughes).
 This decreased drilling activity has caused us to target our strategy in geographic areas where we expect producer activity to continue in the current commodity price environment.

 A sustained decline in commodity prices has resulted in a decrease in exploration and development activities in certain fields served by our gas gathering and residue gas and NGL pipeline transportation systems, and our natural gas treating and processing plants, which could lead to reduced utilization of these assets.
+Although we have seen a number of recent bankruptcies by producers, we believe our contract structure with our producers protects us from a credit perspective since we generally hold the product, sell it and withhold our fees prior to remittance of payments to the producer.
+Currently our top 20 producers account for a majority of the total natural gas that we gather and process and of these top 20 producers, approximately half are investment grade and half are not investment grade.
 Despite current weakness, our long-term view is that commodity prices will be at levels that we believe will support growth in natural gas, condensate and NGL production.
 We believe that future commodity prices will be influenced by North American supply deliverability, the severity of winter and summer weather, the level of North American production and drilling activity by exploration and production companies and the balance of trade between imports and exports of liquid natural gas, NGLs and crude oil.